tjautio/datasciencecoursera/java_notes.md

 * public Class{
 	private final variable;
 This means that the value of the variable can't be changed after the class has been created
+* Luokkakirjastot ks. ylla
+* aksessori (accessor?) is a method that lets you read the value of a variable

 ### Object oriented programming
 * In prosedural programming where the flow is organised in smaller parts, methods, that do their bit